 Campaign Legal Center’s (CLC) comparative study of ethics enforcement in the Senate and House of Representatives finds that the Senate is remarkably less transparent and does not hold officials accountable.

-During the past ten years, the Senate Ethics Committee dismissed investigations at a rate of 52%, and only 3% of those investigated were found to have committed violations.
+During the past ten years, the Senate Ethics Committee dismissed investigated complaints at a rate of 52%, and only 3% of those investigated complaints resulted in the finding of a violation.
 And there is no way to explain what happens with the other cases because there are few public reports.

 On the other hand, the Office of Congressional Ethics (OCE) dismisses complaints at a rate of 56% but finds violations in 41% of cases.
 More importantly, 43% of the investigations result in public reports compared to 5% in the Senate.